 Also, don’t forget to unmute your microphone.
 An oversight like that happens to the best of us from time to time.

 1. Make sure your mic is not muted

 The first thing to try is to ensure that your microphone is not muted.
 Tap on the Microphone icon to disable/enable it.
 Try disabling and re-enabling the microphone.
-If the permission is not granted, the prompt should reappear.
+If permission is not granted, the prompt should reappear.
 An extra tip is to disable the voice trigger for Google Assistant, which seemingly causes microphone issues in third-party apps.

-If you are experiencing issues on your PC, besides checking the microphone, check microphone drivers and reinstall them.
+If you are experiencing issues on your PC, besides checking the microphone, check the microphone drivers and reinstall them.
 Also, if you have any physical buttons that toggle the microphone on and off, make sure to check those, too.

 2. Check Meet permissions

 The next thing to do is to check if Meet has permission to access your microphone.
 Usually, the prompt appears when you first run the app, but chances are that you denied it by accident or the app is blocked by some kind of system manager.
 These can be quite pesky on some heavy-modified Android skins.